The most underrated places on Ibiza

 Just a little further south of Cala Salada on the west coast lies Punta Galera north of San Antonio on the road to Santa Inés.
 Known for rock formations that form unusual natural shelves, they also provide the perfect flat platform to lay down your towel and soak up the rays.
 These shelves also double up as a stairway down to the sea, making navigation slightly less hazardous.
 Totally unspoilt, you won't find any brash beach clubs or loud thudding music here.
 A rare noise-pollution-free zone.
 Bliss.

-the village of San Juan
+The village of San Juan

 The world is getting smaller - and that is equally true of Ibiza.
 San Juan, however, remains almost in a suspended timelock.
 The island's nothernmost village is quaint and completely free of international enterprise.
 Yes, it's virtually a brand-free zone apart from the banks.
 San Juan can even claim to have some of the most unique building design in all the Balearics.
 Sundays, which host the ever-popular market, is one of the best times to go for hustle and bustle.
 You can even sample some delicious homemade Hierbas liqueur.

-Salinas to Cap D'es Falco Hike
+Salinas to Cap d'es Falco Hike

 Towering 136 metres above sea level and home to a variety of birds of prey, Cap des Falco on the southern tip is a rewarding experience as is conquering it.
 Get some fresh air in your lungs and take the trek from Las Salinas.
 Be advised, this isn't a walk suitable for novices.
 With five challenging peaks on the route, you will need to be well equipped and suitably attired.
 The payoff is the stunning view out across the salt flats (pictured) once you reach the summit.